 When an interrupt is serviced, the program counter will jump to the interrupt vector address.
 The interrupt vector is the sum of the module or peripherals base address and the specific interrupt's offset address.
-The base addresses for the XMEGA A3 device is shown in Table 13-1.
-Offset addresses for each interrupt available in the peripheral are described in the manual.
+The base addresses for the XMEGA A4 device is shown in Table 13-1.
+Offset addresses for each interrupt available in the peripheral are described for each peripheral in the XMEGA A manual.
 For peripherals or modules that have only one interrupt, the interrupt vector is shown in Table 13-1.
+The program address is the word address.